 - A4.
-The financial statements may be prepared in accordance with a financial reporting framework designed to meet: - The common financial information needs of a wide range of users (that is, "general purpose financial statements"); or - The financial information needs of specific users (that is, "special purpose financial statements").
+The financial statements may be prepared in accordance with a financial reporting framework designed to meet: - The common financial information needs of a wide range of users (that is, "general purpose financial statements"); or - The financial information needs of specific users (that is, "special purpose financial statements"). - A5.

-- A5.
 The applicable financial reporting framework often encompasses financial reporting standards established by an authorized or recognized standards setting organization, or legislative or regulatory requirements.
 In some cases, the financial reporting framework may encompass both financial reporting standards established by an authorized or recognized standards setting organization and legislative or regulatory requirements.
-Other sources may provide direction on the application of the applicable financial reporting framework.
-In some cases, the applicable financial reporting framework may encompass such other sources, or may even consist only of such sources.
-Such other sources may include: - The legal and ethical environment, including statutes, regulations, court decisions, and professional ethical obligations in relation to accounting matters; - Published accounting interpretations of varying authority issued by standards setting, professional or regulatory organizations; - Published views of varying authority on emerging accounting issues issued by standards setting, professional or regulatory organizations; - General and industry practices widely recognized and prevalent; and - Accounting literature.
+Other sources may provide direction on the applicable financial reporting framework may encompass such other sources, or may even consist only of such sources.
+Such other sources may include: - The legal and ethical environment, including statutes, regulations, court decisions, and professional ethical obligations in relation to accounting matters;

+- Published accounting interpretations of varying authority issued by standards setting, professional or regulatory organizations; - Published views of varying authority on emerging accounting issues issued by standards setting, professional or regulatory organizations; - General and industry practices widely recognized and prevalent; and - Accounting literature.